kirkrudolph/OpenGL/README.md

 - Most game engines use their own texture format
 - Use library to give file path and recieve a buffer of rgba pixels

+- OpenGL has multiple "slots" to bind textures at the same time.
+    - modern GPUs have ~32 texture slots
+    - mobile (Apple, Android) might have like ~8 texture slots
+    - can ask OpenGL for the number on the platform

+- OpenGL expects texture pixels to start at the bottom left (not top left)
+- Depends on texture formats but png starts at top left.

+- Resampling/scaling/filtering images is a big deal.
+Lots of settings and options.
+- Internal format is how OpenGL stores texture data.
+- Format is the data you're providing OpenGL with

+- Need to tell shader which texture slot to sample from
+- Integer Uniform "sampler slot"

+- Need to add texture coordinates

+- Send data from vertex shader to fragment shader with a "vary"

 Notes:
 - I installed GLFW via `brew install glfw` but instead of using the dynamic library, I'm using a static library built from CMake and the glfw source code.
 The headerfile is from the brew install.